 I am a veteran of the U. S. Marine Corps and proud member of the American Legion.
-I serve as an advisory board member for the YMCA’s Diabetes Prevention Program, I am Chairperson of the Public Relations Committee for the Society for the Teaching of Psychology (Division 2 of the American Psychological Association), and I serve as the Secretary of the Board for the Board of Trustees at Southern Tier Catholic School (elementary school) and Archbishop Walsh Academy (high school).
+I serve on the Board of Directors for our local YMCA, and as an advisory board member for the YMCA’s Diabetes Prevention Program.
+I also serve on the Board of Directors for the Center for Women in Healthcare and Life Sciences (WIHLS): a global, non-profit, non-partisan research institute to advance opportunities for women in healthcare and life science industries.
 My research is often featured in major media outlets such as the Wall Street Journal and popular magazines, such as Men’s health.
 I speak nationally on best practices in teaching and attend national conferences with my students each year.
 My wife and I live in Olean with our son, Aiden, and daughter, Grace.

 Major Academic Awards and Honors (select list)